Responsible child-robot-media interaction (in collaboration with the Netherlands Institute for Sound and Vision, funded by SIDN fonds) 2019 – now

-Netherlands eScience Center project on Advancing technology for multimodal analysis of emotion expression in everyday life 2017 – current
+Netherlands eScience Center project on Advancing technology for multimodal analysis of emotion expression in dementia 2017 – now

 Emotional expression plays a crucial role in everyday functioning.
 It is a continuous process involving many features of behavioral, facial, vocal, and verbal modalities.
 Given this complexity, few psychological studies have addressed emotion recognition in an everyday context, let alone in people with dementia.
 Recent technological innovations in affective computing could result in a scientific breakthrough as they open up new possibilities for the ecological assessment of emotions.
 However, existing technologies still pose major challenges in the field of Big Data Analytics, especially for special target groups such as older adults with dementia.

 In this project, we collaborate on research at the intersections of technology and humans, in particular, combining insights from computational intelligence, user modeling, personalization and human-computer interaction for lighting installations that can adapt to and influence people’s affective states.
 We aim to develop affect-adaptive lighting interfaces to be deployed in independent living for seniors.
 Seniors often experience negative affective states, such as gloominess due to the distance from their families or anxiety when disoriented (e.g. due to dementia).
 For updates check out our website!